Libensemble/libensemble/docs/papers/joss/paper.md

 - Efficient resource utilization -- including the ability to cancel simulations on the fly.

-libEnsemble seeks to the maximize the above criteria using a generator--simulator--allocator model. libEnsemble's generators, simulators, and allocators -- commonly referred to as user functions -- are Python functions that simply accept and return NumPy structured arrays.
+libEnsemble seeks to satisfy the above criteria using a generator--simulator--allocator model. libEnsemble's generators, simulators, and allocators -- commonly referred to as user functions -- are simply Python functions that accept and return NumPy structured arrays.
 Generators produce input for simulators, simulators evaluate those inputs, and allocators decide whether and when a simulator or generator should be called; any level of complexity is supported.
-Multiple concurrent instances ("ensembles") of user functions are coordinated by libEnsemble's worker processes.
-Workers are typically assigned/reassigned compute resources; within user functions, workers can launch applications, evaluate intermediate results, and statefully intercommunicate.
+Multiple concurrent instances ("an ensemble") of user functions are coordinated by libEnsemble's worker processes.
+Workers are typically assigned/reassigned compute resources; within user functions, workers can launch applications, evaluate intermediate results, and communicate via the manager.

 ## Related Work

-Other packages for managing workflows and ensembles include Colmena [@colmena21] and the RADICAL-Ensemble Toolkit [@ensembletoolkit16] as well as packages such as Parsl [@parsl] and Balsam [@Salim2019], which provide back-end dispatch and execution.
+Other packages for managing workflows and ensembles include Colmena [@colmena21] and the RADICAL-Ensemble Toolkit [@ensembletoolkit16] as well as packages that provide back-end dispatch and execution such as Parsl [@parsl] and Balsam [@Salim2019].

+libEnsemble's unique generator--simulator--allocator
-libEnsemble stands out primarily through its generator--simulator--allocator paradigm, which eliminates the need for users to explicitly define task dependencies.
+paradigm eliminates the need for users to explicitly define task dependencies.
-Instead, it emphasizes data dependencies between customizable Python user functions.
+Instead, it emphasizes data dependencies between these customizable Python user functions.
 This modular design also lends itself to exploiting the large library of example user functions that are provided with libEnsemble or available from the community (e.g., [@libEnsembleCommunityExamples]), maximizing code reuse.
 For instance, users can readily choose an existing generator function and tailor a simulator function to their particular needs.

+libEnsemble takes the philosophy of minimizing required dependencies while supporting various back-end mechanisms when needed.
-libEnsemble is a complete toolkit that includes generator-in-the-loop and backend mechanisms.
-Some other packages cover a subset of the workflow.
+In constrast to other packages that cover only a subset of such a workflow, libEnsemble is a complete toolkit that includes generator-in-the-loop and backend mechanisms.
-Colmena [@colmena21], for example, has a front end that uses components to create and coordinate tasks while using Parsl to dispatch simulations.
+For example, Colmena uses front-end components to create and coordinate tasks while using Parsl to dispatch simulations.

+For example, the vast majority of current use cases do not require a database or special run-time environment.
+For use cases that have such requirements, Balsam can be used on the back-end by substituting the regular MPI executor for the Balsam executor.
+This approach simplifies the user experience and reduces the initial setup and adoption costs when using libEnsemble.

 ## libEnsemble Functionality

 libEnsemble communicates between a manager and multiple workers using either Python's built-in multiprocessing, MPI (via mpi4py [@Dalcin2008]), or TCP.

-libEnsemble takes the philosophy of minimizing required dependencies while supporting various back-end mechanisms when needed.

-For example, the vast majority of current use cases do not require a database or special run-time. but for those that do, Balsam can be used on the back-end by substituting the regular MPI executor for the Balsam executor.
-This approach simplifies the user experience and reduces the initial setup and adoption costs when using libEnsemble.

-To achieve portability, libEnsemble employs system detection beyond other packages.
+To achieve portability, libEnsemble detects runtime setup information not commonly detected by other packages:
 It detects crucial system information such as scheduler details, MPI runners, core counts, and GPU counts (for different types of GPUs) and uses these to produce run-lines and GPU settings for these systems, without the user having to alter scripts.
-For example, on a system using Slurm's `srun`, libEnsemble will use `srun` options to assign GPUs, while on other systems it may assign via environment variables such as `ROCR_VISIBLE_DEVICES` or `CUDA_VISIBLE_DEVICES`, wherein the user only states the number of GPUs needed for each simulation.
+For example, on a system that uses Slurm's `srun`, libEnsemble will use `srun` options to assign GPUs, while on other systems it will assign GPUs via the appropriate environment variables such as `ROCR_VISIBLE_DEVICES` or `CUDA_VISIBLE_DEVICES`, allowing the user to simply state the number of GPUs needed for each simulation.
 For cases where autodetection is insufficient, the user can supply platform information or the name of a known system via scripts or an environment variable.
+This makes it simple to transfer user scripts between platforms.

-By default, libEnsemble divides available compute resources among workers.
+By default, libEnsemble equally divides available compute resources among workers.
 When simulation parameters are created, however, the number of processes and GPUs can also be specified for each simulation.
-Combined with the portability features, this makes it simple to transfer user scripts between platforms.

 The close coupling between the libEnsemble generators and simulators enables a generator to perform tasks such as asynchronously receiving results, updating models, and canceling previously initiated simulations.
 Simulations that are